Cleaning Partyware

 Or, make your own polish by moistening salt with vinegar or lemon juice to make a paste for a bright finish, or a paste of Rottenstone, (a soft, decomposed limestone that is used in powder form as a polishing material) and olive oil for a dull finish.

-Here's an important tip: Never use your copper utensils or pans with copper interiors to store acidic foods such as fruits, salad dressings, tomatoes, or anything containing vinegar.
+An important tip: Never use your copper utensils or pans with copper interiors to store acidic foods such as fruits, salad dressings, tomatoes, or anything containing vinegar.

 Cleaning partyware of pewter with rubbing alcohol will get rid of most of this metal's grime.
 And it's a cinch to care for: It's supposed to look aged!
 The only caveat for this fragile metal is to avoid serving acidic foods on your pewter because they eat away the metal.